simonmcho/PizzaOrder/README.md

 - Knowledge of ES6
 - Robo 3T installed (https://robomongo.org/download)
 - MongoDB installed (https://www.mongodb.com/download-center#community)

+### Getting started
-### Run npm install to install dependencies (Due to using express generator to create this project).
+- Run npm install to install dependencies (Due to using express generator to create this project).
 - After installing dependencies, you will need to set up your database using MongoDB:

 1. Navigate to a directory location where you want to store your database.